Scientific Method and Root Cause Analysis

 Scientific Method for Root Cause Analysis

-The most common way to use the scientific method for root cause analysis is to do a little digging (evidence collection), develop a hypothesis, and then continue gathering evidence to either prove or disprove your hypothesis.
-That’s the method declared as the ONLY way to perform root cause analysis by the expert who was schooling me.
+The most common way to use the scientific method for root cause analysis is to do a little digging (evidence collection), develop a hypothesis, and then do some testing to gather more evidence to either prove or disprove the hypothesis.
+Is that (according to the expert) the ONLY method to perform root cause analysis?

-But there is a problem with that method…
+But wait.
+There is a problem with that method…

 Confirmation Bias and the Scientific Method

-What’s the problem with this hypothesis testing model?
+What’s the problem with this hypothesis-testing model?
 People aren’t good at it.
-There’s even a scientific term for the problem that people have disproving their own hypothesis.
-It’s called CONFIRMATION BIAS.
+There’s even a scientific term for the problem people have disproving their own hypothesis: CONFIRMATION BIAS.

-Now, Google “Confirmation Bias” and then read for hours.
+Google “Confirmation Bias” and then read for hours.
 NO – wait – STOP!
-There is a short description of the problem:
+Here is a short description of the problem:

 When people develop a hypothesis that they believe in, they tend to selectively gather evidence to prove what they believe and disregard evidence that is contrary to their hypothesis.
 This is a natural human tendency – think of it like breathing.
 You can tell someone not to breath, but they will breath anyway.

-But some believe you can overcome this problem.
-They think you can teach people to disprove all other theories and also look for evidence to disproves their theory.
+However, some believe they can overcome this problem by teaching people to disprove all other theories and also look for evidence to disprove their theory.
 That’s what my expert friend explained to me.

-First, telling yourself not to fall into the trap of only seeing the evidence you want to see probably won’t work.
+So, telling yourself not to fall into the trap of only seeing the evidence you want to see won’t work.

 But what about developing all possible hypotheses and then checking them?
-That doesn’t work either.
+That doesn’t work, either.
 Why?
-How long would it take you to develop ALL possible theories and prove or disprove them?
-And do you have the knowledge to hypothesize ALL possible ways something could happen?
+How long would it take you to develop and prove or disprove all possible theories?
+Do you know ALL possible ways something could happen?
 REALLY?

 The biggest problem that accident investigators face is limited knowledge.